MicroDroid/vue-materialize-datatable/README.md

 **You also need to include Material Design icons.** You have two ways of doing this:

-The first and the recommended way is loading via Google's CDN, by add this tag to your HTML
+The first and the recommended way is loading via Google's CDN, by adding this tag to your HTML

 ```HTML
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">